loolooyyyy/konfigurations/README.md

 ### Lists and Maps and Custom Types

-Getting a list or map  or a custom objectis possible, as long as the underlying source can parse it from the actual configuration.
+Getting a list or map  or a custom object is possible, as long as the underlying source can parse it from the actual configuration.
 The JsonKonfigSource uses Jackson for parsing json, so if the Jackson parser can parse the map / list / object, so can the configuration.

 ### JsonKonfigSource notes